luyadev/luya/docs/guide/lesson-module.md

 ### Creating the models

-Again we're using the LUYA code wizard to help us create the corresponding models with a preconfigured CRUD view for the database tables:
+Again we are using the LUYA code wizard to help us create the corresponding models with a pre configured CRUD view for the database tables:

 ```sh
 ./vendor/bin/luya admin/crud/create
 ```

-Below you see how to use the wizard to automatically create the contact model`models/Contact.php` and all associated files like the API controller `modules/addressbook/admin/apis/ContactController.php` and the controller `modules/addressbook/admin/controllers/ContactController.php`:
+Below you see how to use the wizard to automatically create the contact model `models/Contact.php` and all associated files like the API controller `modules/addressbook/admin/apis/ContactController.php` and the controller `modules/addressbook/admin/controllers/ContactController.php`:

 ![Creating contact model](https://raw.githubusercontent.com/luyadev/luya/master/docs/guide/img/addressbook-contact-modelcreate.gif "Creating contact model")

 Repeat the process for the `Group` model.

-## Adding the module to the admin menue
+## Adding the module to the admin menu

-In order to see the new module, you've to define the menue appearance in the `modules/addressbook/admin/Module.php`.
-After succesfully executing the `admin/crud/create` command you'll also get a generated code proposal (green color) in the command line (see the GIF above).
-We want to see both the contacts and the groups in the admin menue and have to modify the generated code accordingly.
+In order to see the new module, you have to define the menu appearance in the `modules/addressbook/admin/Module.php`.
+After successfully executing the `admin/crud/create` command you will also get a generated code proposal (green color) in the command line (see the GIF above).
+We want to see both the contacts and the groups in the admin menu and have to modify the generated code accordingly.

 Your admin `Module.php` should look like this: